tow3rs/catapult-v3-smartnic-re/README.md

 - Several external headers.
   - One I2C header for QSFP cable and retimer management.
   - One I2C header for power regulation components, PCIe clock  generation, EEPROM, temperature sensor, etc.
-  - ONE I2C header for Mellanox NIC ASIC management and LED status.
+  - One I2C header for Mellanox NIC ASIC management and LED status.
   - One header for JTAG connection using a standard Altera Blaster.
   - One header for FAN connector (Only present in PCIe variant).
   - One header with three GPIO pins wired to FPGA (Only present in PCIe variant).